roelandmoors/authjs-adapter-sql/README.md

 ## Default vs named imports

-If you have problems with default imports (ESM).
-Than you can also use named imports.
+If you have problems with default imports in modules, than you can also try named imports.

 Instead of this: